30.000 ways to reach 55% decarbonization of the European electricity sector

-Figure \ref{fig:co2_mwh_box} shows the probability range for CO$_2$ intensity (emissions per MWh) in each of the modeled countries according to the various configurations of national reduction targets.
+Figure \ref{fig:co2_mwh_box} shows the probability range for CO$_2$ intensity (emissions per kWh) in each of the modeled countries according to the various configurations of national reduction targets.
+The average emission intensity for the EU-27 electricity supply was 230~gCO$_2$/kWh in 2020 according to EEA \cite{EEA_emissions}.
 As seen in the figure, all countries have zero emissions in one or more configurations.
 Countries such as Norway and Sweden have zero emissions under all circumstances.
-This is not because they are allocated a demanding reduction target, but simply because it is cost-optimal to rely fully on renewable or nuclear energy in these countries.
-On the other hand, countries such as Poland and North Macedonia tend to have large emissions intensity in most configurations (allocation schemes where these countries have ambitious reduction targets are very likely to be rejected).
-By analyzing the configuration of national reduction targets in the Efficiency approaches, it can be observed that higher than average shares of emissions are allocated to countries that at the outset have high emissions and less than average shares of emissions are allocated to countries with low initial emissions.
+This is not because they are allocated a demanding reduction target, but simply because it is cost-optimal to rely fully on renewable or nuclear energy in the electricity supply of these countries.
+On the other hand, countries such as Poland and North Macedonia tend to have large emissions intensity in most configurations (scenarios, where these countries have ambitious reduction targets, are very likely to be too expensive and thereby rejected).
+In 2020, the emission intensity for Poland's electricity supply was 700~gCO$_2$/kWh \cite{EEA_emissions}.
+By analyzing the configuration of national reduction targets in the Efficiency approaches, it can be observed that higher than average shares of emissions are allocated to countries that at the outset have high emissions, and less than average shares of emissions are allocated to countries with low initial emissions.
 In other words, the Efficiency schemes favor assigning modest reduction targets to countries that have a hard time reducing emissions and cutting emissions drastically in countries where CO$_2$ reduction is easier.